by Michael W. Taft

 Twitter – Twitter is one of my favorite venues for connecting with meditation teachers of note.
 While they are often talking about topics other than meditation, it’s surprisingly easy to engage them in a serious conversation about practice.
 It’s also interesting and instructive, on some level, to see how they talk about other topics.
 My friend Kenneth Folk (who is a highly qualified mindfulness instructor) has a Twitter feed worthy of connecting with, especially if you don’t mind a lot of side commentary about Bitcoin.
 (List your favorite meditation teacher’s Twitter feed in the comments.)

-Facebook Groups — If you’re already spending time on Facebook, getting involved in a serious meditation group can be extremely helpful and even fun.
+Facebook Groups – (Note: FB is a malicious site, however…) If you’re already spending time on Facebook, getting involved in a serious meditation group can be extremely helpful and even fun.
 An active group can have hundreds or thousands of members, and if it’s well moderated, the level of conversation can be very deep.
 Unlike podcasts or even Twitter to some extent, in a Facebook group, the conversation can be more two-way, so it’s much more likely that you’ll develop some genuine and heartfelt connections in this way.
 In a good group, you can cultivate a cyber-sangha of people who are actually supporting each other’s practice.
 It’s good to be picky, however.
 Many groups mainly function as an advertising vehicle for a teacher or meditation center and those don’t typically work as well for connecting with others about the details of your life and practice and theirs.
 One that I recommend is The Eastside Mindfulness Collective (full disclosure which is run by friends of mine, including Jessica Graham of Deconstructing Yourself).
 You’ll find people actually talking about their practice, as well as meditation in general here.
 Other excellent groups are hidden/secret, and I suggest you search around until you find something you like.
 If you don’t know where to begin, however, you are always welcome in my Mindful Geek Group, which is public.
 (List your favorite FB mindfulness group in the comments.)

 Buddy System – Even if you live in a sparsely populated backwoods area, or perhaps on an island off the coast of Canada somewhere (lucky you!), I encourage you to make use of the buddy system.
 Find at least one human being somewhere who is also doing mindfulness practice and meet with them one a week to discuss both of your practices.
 It works!
 If you can’t find a friend in meatspace, find one online!